WeissD-10/daimler/README.md

+sorry absolutely no time to develop this test.
+My current freelance project has lots of troubles

+For samples please look up the other projects within the repository

+## Build the app, BE is not dockerized yet
+get the containers `started docker-compose up -d`
+`npm run be:db:migrate` to migrate db
+`npm run be:db:seed` to fill the db with mock data

+`nx run server:build` build BE

+`npm run start:prod` start BE

+and navigate to http://localhost:8080 for the frontend

-## Start the app
+## Serve the app

-get the containers started docker-compose up -d navigate to apps/server npm run be:db:migrate to migrate db npm run be:db:seed to fill the db with mock data
+docker-compose up -d postgres
+`npm run be:db:migrate` to migrate db
+`npm run be:db:seed` to fill the db with mock data

 To start the development server run `nx serve server`.
 Open your browser and navigate to http://localhost:3000/api for the swagger.

 Frontend isn't finished because i set a timelimit of 4 hours for myself and had to much fun with the BE